symbioticfi/relay-contracts/README.md

 2. **Choose Extensions**: Based on your requirements, include extensions for operator management, key storage, access control, and timestamp capturing.

-3. **Initialize Properly**: Ensure all inherited contracts are properly initialized.
-For upgradeable contracts, use the `initializer` modifier and call `_disableInitializers` in the constructor to prevent double initialization.
+3. **Initialize Properly**: Ensure all inherited contracts are properly initialized:

+   - Use the `initializer` modifier on your initialization function
+   - Call `_disableInitializers()` in the constructor for upgradeable contracts
+   - Initialize all inherited contracts in the correct order
+   - Pass required parameters to each contract's initialization function
+   - Follow initialization order from most base to most derived contract
+   - Note: If your contract is not upgradeable, initialization can be done directly in the constructor:
+     ```solidity
+     constructor(
+         address network,
+         uint48 slashingWindow,
+         address vaultRegistry,
+         address operatorRegistry,
+         address operatorNetOptIn,
+         address admin
+     ) {
+         initialize(network, slashingWindow, vaultRegistry, operatorRegistry, operatorNetOptIn, admin);
+     }
+     ```
+   - Example initialization pattern:
+     ```solidity
+     function initialize(
+         address network,
+         uint48 slashingWindow,
+         address vaultRegistry,
+         address operatorRegistry,
+         address operatorNetOptIn,
+         address admin
+     ) public initializer {
+         __BaseMiddleware_init(network, slashingWindow, vaultRegistry, operatorRegistry, operatorNetOptIn);
+         __OzAccessManaged_init(admin);
+         __AdditionalExtension_init();
+     }
+     ```

 4. **Implement Required Functions**: Override functions as needed to implement your middleware's logic.